 8. Sew and assemble

 As usual, choose a needle according to the thickness of your velvet; the thicker it is, the higher the needle number should be.
-Preferably use a new needle to start your project and do not hesitate to test on velvet scraps before starting on the final pieces.
+Preferably use a new needle to start your project and don’t hesitate to test on velvet scraps before working on the final pieces.

-Depending on the thickness of the velvet, it may be more aesthetic to lengthen the stitch like for denim sewing.
+Depending on the thickness of the velvet, it may be more aesthetic to lengthen the stitch as for sewing denim.
 In the case of very thick velvet, a walking foot can be helpful.

 To sew velvet, a classic polyester thread will be perfect.